jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

 (1) After considering an application for an enforcement order, the Environment Court may— (a) except as provided in subsection (2), make any appropriate order under section 314; or (b) refuse the application.
+(1A) No court may order that compensation or redress be paid or provided to any person for any loss or damage arising from the revocation or suspension of the person’s resource consent under section 314(1)﻿(ea).
 (2) Except as provided in subsection (3), the Environment Court must not make an enforcement order under section 314(1)﻿(a)﻿(ii), (b)﻿(ii), (c), (d)﻿(iv), or (da) against a person if—
   (a) that person is acting in accordance with—
     (i) a rule in a plan; or